 - As a natural weed killer.

-- Clean pets ears: A few teaspoons in water makes a mild solution for cleaning inside your pet's ears.
+- Clean pets ears: A few teaspoons of vinegar in water makes a mild solution for cleaning inside your pet's ears.

 - Remove bumper stickers: The mild acid in vinegar will loosen the adhesives on bumper stickers or window stickers.